ajaybnl/esp32_rfm69_espnow_mqtt_gateway/README.md

-# A MQTT GATEWAY of RFM69 &amp; ESP-NOW based on ESP32
+# A SERIAL/MQTT GATEWAY of RFM69 &amp; ESP-NOW based on ESP32

 ## Features:
-Fully Working, Both RFM69HCW & ESPNOW Simultanious With TX and RX
+Fully Working, Both RFM69HCW & ESPNOW Simultanious With TX and RX Defaultly, it works with serial, with attached to Raspberry, but you can also use it with MQTT & WIFI Version without Raspberry Pi.

+-To use it with MQTT (WIFI) , Change the #define USESERIAL 'true' to 'false' in the include.h file.

 ## You Need: